 PayPal CEO Dan Schulman didn’t mince words regarding how significant a step this is, saying that “enabling cryptocurrencies to make purchases at businesses around the world is the next chapter in driving the ubiquity and mass acceptance of digital currencies.”

 Anyone involved in the world of iGaming will naturally speculate what the impact will be on the industry.
-Online sportsbooks and casinos have always been early adopters of online payment technology for pragmatic reasons: their customers like to see various secure payment options on offer.
+Online sportsbooks and casinos like 888sport have always been early adopters of online payment technology for pragmatic reasons: their customers like to see various secure payment options on offer.
+Check out 888sport review for more details.
 At the same time, debit cards and bank transfers have long, convenient ways to fund betting accounts.
 The use of e-wallets like Neteller and Skrill, along with prepaid cards and “pay by phone bill” systems (where the gambling deposit is added to the customer’s next phone bill) have all been highly popular.

 It’s therefore not surprising that cryptocurrency transactions have been going on at iGaming sites for quite some time.
 We’ve seen the rise of a brave new generation of crypto casinos which are built around blockchain technology, offering a trailblazing way to play slots and table games like roulette and blackjack online.
-Read more to know about ETH roulette.
 Such casinos use provably fair algorithms, which allow for a fully transparent randomization process for each game.
-To read more on crypto blackjack, click here!

 In very simple terms, the outcomes of games are generated and securely encrypted before bets are made.
 Then, after the end of the session, players are able to unlock the data to confirm there was no interference at any point.
 This removes the risk of any unscrupulous manipulation of the results.
 And, as everything is recorded on the publicly available blockchain ecosystem, players can go back at any time to verify the integrity of the results.